-Ryan is a pediatric physician assistant and Canadian Forces veteran from Montreal, Canada who became a member of the Disque Foundation advisory board in the fall of 2018.
-He is currently completing his science pre-requisites with an interest to pursue a Bachelor of Science as a mature student.
-He hopes to major in kinesiology while exploring his research interests in biomechanics and the pathophysiology of exercise-induced diseases.
-His long-term goal is to become a pediatrician sub-specializing in either emergency or critical care medicine.
+Ryan M. Knobovitch is a pediatric physician assistant (PA) and military veteran from Canada who became a member of the Disque Foundation advisory board in 2018.
+He plans to pursue an undergraduate degree in kinesiology while exploring his research interests in the pathogenesis of cancer cachexia and the pathophysiology of exercise-induced bronchoconstriction in children.
+His career goal is to become a pediatrician sub-specializing in emergency medicine.

-He is certified in Cardiopulmonary Resuscitation, Basic Life Support, Advanced Cardiac Life Support, and Pediatric Advanced Life Support, and was recently approved by the Canadian Pediatric Society’s Quebec Provincial Committee to become a Neonatal Resuscitation Program provider.
-In addition, he will soon be completing the Pediatric Emergency Assessment, Recognition, and Stabilization (PEARS) course offered by the Heart and Stroke Foundation of Canada.
+Ryan holds certifications in Basic Life Support (BLS), Advanced Cardiac Life Support (ACLS), Pediatric Advanced Life Support (PALS), and Neonatal Resuscitation (NRP).
+Additionally, he will soon be completing the Pediatric Emergency Assessment, Recognition, and Stabilization (PEARS) course through the Heart and Stroke Foundation of Canada.

-Ryan maintains an extensive clinical role in his local community.
-Besides working as a PA, he co-supervises the first-aid response team at Dawson College and is an ambassador and cancer-experienced volunteer at Hope & Cope, a notable psychosocial cancer support foundation operated out of the Jewish General Hospital.
-Outside of medicine he’s a recreational photographer, avid music lover, and fitness enthusiast who believes in following and promoting a healthy lifestyle.
+Besides working as a PA, Ryan co-supervises the first-aid response team at Dawson College and is an ambassador and cancer-experienced volunteer at Hope & Cope, a well known psychosocial cancer support organization in Montreal.
+Outside of medicine, he’s a recreational photographer, avid music lover, and fitness enthusiast who believes in following and promoting a healthy lifestyle.